 Foster Development through Trade and Aid

 With most of the world’s population and economic growth squarely centered in the developing world, U.S. companies are increasingly reliant on emerging economies.
-In fact, over half of U.S. merchandise exports now go to developing countries.
+In fact, over half of U.S. exports now go to developing countries.

 Accordingly, the U.S. business community has lent growing support to a broad-based development agenda that fully leverages both trade and aid programs.
 The U.S. Chamber strongly supports a robust international affairs budget, often referred to as the “Function 150” account.